shulgaalexey/gallery-dotnet-sdk-tizen/TDDWithNUnitXamarin.md

 The TDD improves the quality and readability of your code, make it self documented and increase the overall productivity of the entire development process.

+The proven approach declares that you should prepare a collection of test cases, covering all or almost all of your app functionality.

-The proven approach declares that the test case life cycle should include phases of setup, execution, validation and cleanup.
+Each test case life cycle should include phases of setup, execution, validation and cleanup.
 Best practices recommend to separate set-up and tear-down routines, common for a group of test cases.

 You should always start unit test from a known and pre-configured state.